Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Thermodynamic speed limits

-In general, the HS excess EPR does not satisfy the Wasserstein TSL \eqref{eq:tslW}, as will be seen in the unicyclic system considered in Section~\ref{sec:Examples}~\footnote{A slightly-weaker version of the TSL~\eqref{eq:tslW} was recently proposed for HS excess EPR in Ref.~\citep{delvenne2021thermo}.
-Unfortunately, that result is not valid in general, as may be shown using the unicyclic system from Section~\ref{subsec:Unicyclic-MJP} as a counter-example.}.
-Instead, for MJPs, the HS excess EPR obeys the TSL~\citep{van2020unifiedCSLTUR},
+HS excess EPR does not obey the stronger TV bound, $\eprEXhs\not\ge\Vert \dtppp\Vert _{1}\,\atanh({\Vert \dtppp\Vert _{1}}/{2\Act})$, although some intermediate inequalities have been shown~\citep{delvenne2021thermo,lee2022speed}.
+It also does not obey the analogue of the Wasserstein TSL \eqref{eq:tslW0}, as will be seen in the unicyclic system considered in Section~\ref{sec:Examples}~\footnote{A slightly weaker version of the Wasserstein TSL~\eqref{eq:tslW0} was recently proposed for HS excess EPR in Ref.~\citep{delvenne2021thermo}.
+Unfortunately, the bound proposed in that work is not always valid; a counter-example may be found using unicyclic system from Section~\ref{subsec:Unicyclic-MJP}.}. \end{newstuffenv}

-The quantity $\left\Vert \dtp\right\Vert _{1}/2$ is the total variation (TV) speed, a measure which is not sensitive to system topology.
-For MJPs, Wasserstein speed is larger than TV speed~\citep{dechant2022minimum}, thus Eq.~\eqref{eq:tslW} also implies

-This far-from-equilibrium TV bound does not hold for $\eprEXhs$, although some intermediate bounds have been shown~\citep{delvenne2021thermo,lee2022speed}.